xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 The journey of trying to chase after a specific goal or happiness itself can seem like a never-ending daunting task.

 We sometimes only start to realize the happiness that we have after comparing our situation against someone else’s.
-However, I think comparison is not the best approach as [it involves using either your situation or someone’s situation as a benchmark, to see who is better or worse, and gaining relief from it.](https://sliceofpower.com/2023-03-16-how-comparing-can-make-you-miserable/)
+However, making comparisons is not the best approach as [it involves using either your situation or someone’s situation as a benchmark, to see who is better or worse, and gaining relief from it.](https://sliceofpower.com/2023-03-16-how-comparing-can-make-you-miserable/)

 That shouldn’t be how things work.
 True happiness can only be defined by yourself.
 You know what you want.